ethui/indexer/README.md

 Let's illustrate this with an example: Say we're currently indexing only `alice`'s address.
 A regular syncing process is running, waiting for new blocks to process.

 After block 10, `bob`'s address is added to the set.
 From block 11 onwards, both `alice` and `bob` will be matched.
 But we missed blocks 1 through 10 for `bob`.
-At this point we register a new backill job for bob's address within that range.
+At this point we register a new backill job for the missing data.

 We're now at this state: